WeAreWizards/blog/content/articles/first-commits.md

 # Docker

 Docker's first commit is from 2013.
 It never migrated from one version control system to another, and not using using version control in 2013 would expose your project to ridicule.
+I.e. I was expecting a fairly clean start.

 The code started as an internal project within dotCloud but was quickly moved to github.
 The [initial commit](https://github.com/docker/docker/commit/a27b4b8cb8e838d03a99b6d2b30f76bdaf2f9e5d) is a code-dump tagged as `0.0.3`.